escott-/micrologger/Readme.md

 meaningful application and request logs to be used with koa microservices

-Support for rotating files or sending to a logging service with ØMQ (more to come)
+Support for rotating files or sending to a logging collector fluentd (more to come)

 Add to your koa application: